MiaDor12/Recommender_System-MovieLens_100K-Collaborative_Filtering_vs_Matrix_Factorization/README.md

 * The data I used for this project is the MovieLens 100k, from GroupLens: https://grouplens.org/datasets/movielens/100k/
 * In the full data set there are 100000 ratings by 943 users on 1682 movies, where each user has rated at least 20 movies.

-For better view of the notebooks:
+For a better view of the notebooks:
 * Collaborative filtering: https://nbviewer.jupyter.org/github/MiaDor12/Recommender_System-MovieLens_100K-Collaborative_Filtering_vs_Matrix_Factorization/blob/master/Recommender_System-MovieLens_100K-Collaborative_Filtering_from_Scratch.ipynb
 * Matrix_Factorization: